Skip to Buy Tickets Skip to Content Skip to Footer

 To check whether pay as you go is the best option for your journey, you can use the Single fare finder on the Transport for London website, and check National Rail for details of train ticket prices.

-Simplified fares and more contactless stations coming soon
+Simplified fares and more contactless stations have arrived

 • Pay as you go with contactless uses a Single Peak and Off-Peak fare between two contactless stations.
 From Sunday 7th December, fares at 21 Southern, Thameslink and Great Northern stations have been simplified and in some cases has resulted in the withdrawal of tickets, such as Super-Off Peak.
 Simplified Off-Peak fares have been adjusted in price where certain ticket types have been withdrawn.
 Find out more here.

-• From 14 December 2025, you’ll be able to pay as you go with a contactless card or device at another 30 National Rail stations across the South East.
+• From 14 December 2025, you can now pay as you go with a contactless card or device at another 30 National Rail stations across the South East.

 The stations on our network are: